 Another element which can be integral for creativity is play/playfulness.
 When I was studying jazz piano, I was often quite scared of doing improvising badly or getting in other people’s way.
 One day, I was in a group lesson and having a go at accompanying in a jazz setting and I was explaining that I found it difficult because I felt like I was getting in the way, knowing that when you accompany you’re supposed to be supporting the soloist and not being the main voice.
 But it meant that instead, what I played was unconfident and hesitant which ended up not being good accompaniment in a different kind of way.
 My teacher told me to accompany in the worst way I possibly could, break all the rules of ‘good’ accompaniment and this completely freed me up to try all sorts of different things like playing loud and discordantly.
 On paper it should have sounded bad but in reality, it added all sorts of interesting colour, vibrancy and confidence to the music.

 Creativity needs this kind of atmosphere of play where people feel free to try things, experiment, fail and learn from failure.
 It’s totally natural for children to play and try things and we tend to assume that it’s not something adults are supposed to do.
 But actually, playing is so important for creativity, trying new approaches, creating lightness in an environment, not allowing things to become stuck and stagnant and making all sorts of aspects of life light and fun.
+This is another respect in which mentoring can play an important role in encouraging people to try something which is actually very natural but somehow socialised out of us.

 5. Permission (to do what excites you)

 Often people know that they really want to be doing something exciting and creative and adventurous but society has generally impressed upon them that they’re supposed to be living in a certain way or that it’s hard to make a success of the things that they really want to do.
-Often the only thing that is needed from a mentor is permission to do those exciting things and try out those new inspirations.
+Often the only thing that is needed from mentoring is permission to do those exciting things and try out those new inspirations.
 Often we sort of know that this is the path that we should be on and that will bring us more fulfilment but we just need that little push or encouragement that yes, I can do this and it’s ok to try and it IS going to reap benefits at some point even if it’s not in the short term or the medium term.

 To compliment this, sometimes we also need some nuanced and more wide ranging direction that yes let’s do those exciting things but let’s also consider some wider implications.
 Do we need to do knuckle down and push hard towards our goals, do we need to take on some other work to support our passions or do we need to consider some wider responsibilities within society.